Metal Cloth Embroidery Art

-Metal hardware cloth is a steel wire screen that is often used for the tops of hamster cages.
-It comes in various gauges; for this project, look for hardware cloth with a 1/4" mesh.
+Metal hardware cloth is a steel wire screen that is often used for the tops of hamster cages and it comes in various gauges.
+For this project, look for hardware cloth with a 1/4" mesh.
 If you can't find hardware cloth, you can also use soffit screen, which is similar to hardware cloth but more pliable.

 What You Need:

 - Metal screen with 1/4" mesh, cut into a 6" x 6" square

 - Yarn in a variety of colors, cut to the length of your child's arm

 - Paper tape

 - Use the paper tape to tape the sharp edges of the square metal screen to prevent poking little fingers.